 If you decide to send in a full-length manuscript then a reader will comment on such things as structure, style, plot, narrative, characterisation and so on, depending on where they think the problems lie in the manuscript.
 We do not issue templates to our readers, as we think the best approach is to allow the reader the space to identify the key problems and suggest practical solutions, rather than being bound to a certain number of headings for feedback, which may not always be necessary, or relevant.

 How should my manuscript be presented?

 Work should be submitted to us in a 12 point font, double-spaced and single-sided.
 There is no need to bind your manuscript in any way or present it in a snazzy folder.

-We are happy to accept work by email but charge a 10p per page printing fee.
+We are happy to accept work by email (please ensure you follow our Submission Guidelines) but charge a 10p per page printing fee.

-If you need help understanding the information listed above, please see our helpful video and download our example PDF on our Manuscript Formatting page.
+If you need help understanding the information above, please download our example PDF on our Manuscript Formatting page.

 What is a Literary Agent?

 A Literary Agent represents writers and their work to publishing houses.
 A good agent will have a thorough understanding of the literary market, they will know the most suitable editors to approach for each manuscript, and will have good connections with the same.
 They will be well experienced in negotiating the best commercial deals.
 They will take a percentage cut from the sale of any work, of 10-15% usually.
 It is their job to try to get you as good a deal as possible.
 Reputable agents are usually members of the Association of Authors’ Agents, which is a vehicle for representing the interests of agents and authors.